confluentinc/demo-change-data-capture/README.md

    terraform apply -var sg_package="ADVANCED"
    ```

 1. Write the output of `terraform` to a JSON file.
-The `env.sh` script will parse the JSON file to update the `.env` file.
+The `setup.sh` script will parse the JSON file to update the `.env` file.

    ```bash
    terraform output -json > ../resources.json